 This is the project management software that we use at my development job but I also use it for personal projects.
 This app has just about everything you can imagine in project management software.
 They deserve some sort of award, it’s simply awesome, and they have a free tier that will be suitable for most personal users and/or small teams.

-This is a slightly more customizable red-hue screen adjuster.
-OSX now allows for you to add the red-hue to your screen at certain times of the day, but Flux is a bit more customizable and is free, so I prefer Flux.
+Or Flux is a slightly more customizable red-hue screen adjuster.
+OSX now allows for you to add the red-hue to your screen at certain times of the day, but Flux is a bit more customizable and is free, which is what makes it an easy addition to this list.

 Is a terminal application that gives you many more features than the default terminal application that comes with OSX.
 I also recommend installing Oh-My-Zsh which allows you to install plugins and prompt themes.